We want North West Leicestershire to be a place where people and businesses feel they belong and are proud to call home

 Each year we'll write an annual action plan, showing how we'll work with the range of organisations that make up the North West Leicestershire Strategic Housing Partnership to achieve our aims.

-North West Leicestershire District Council's third, five-year homelessness prevention strategy has been developed in conjunction with partner organisations.
-Preventing homelessness strategy 2013 (PDF Document, 0.35 Mb)
+North West Leicestershire District Council's forth, five-year homelessness prevention strategy has been developed in conjunction with partner organisations.
+Homeless Prevention and Rough Sleeping Strategy

 Find our other key housing policies and strategies below